vkhatri/chef-repo/README.md

 Chef-Repo
 =========

-I just recently started with Chef few weeks back and coming from Puppet background i had quite a good amount of Chef experience and learning curve to share.
+I recently started working on Chef few weeks back.
+Coming from Puppet background it has been a good experience and learning curve.
+I think my little experience could be useful to a newbie like me to start Managing infrastructure using Opscode Chef.

 **Sections ...**